boucadair/simple-ipfix-fixes/draft-ietf-opsawg-ipfix-fixes.md

 : Indicates a firewall event.
 Allowed values are listed in the firewallEvent registry.

 Additional Information:
-: See the firewallEvent registry at [https://www.iana.org/assignments/ipfix/ipfix.xhtml#ipfix-firewall-event].
+: See the firewallEvent registry ([https://www.iana.org/assignments/ipfix/ipfix.xhtml#ipfix-firewall-event]).

 ## biflowDirection